 Point spreads are a numerical figure that sportsbooks set to even out the game from a gambling perspective.
 The goal of the sportsbook is to have an bettors wager an equal amount on each side of the point spread, thus guaranteeing a profit for the house based on the vig (or juice) that is paid on each wager.

-The point spread tells you exactly how much a team needs to win or lose by in order to have a successful wager.
-Point spreads are common in all sports but only bear that name with football lines and basketball lines.
+The point spread is different from the moneyline as it tells you exactly how much a team needs to win or lose by in order to have a successful wager.
+Point spreads are common in all sports but only bear that name with football betting lines and basketball betting lines.
 They are referred to as puck lines in hockey and run lines in baseball.

 In this case, the Nuggets are -3 (-108).
 With American odds, this translates to a $108 wager for a chance to win $100 in profit.
 In decimal odds, Denver is -3 (1.925), but it means the same thing.